TheoNorris/momentum-fitness/README.md

 This website was tested across multiple browsers (Chrome, Safari, Firefox and Microsoft edge.)
 It is also responsive, having tested it on chrome developer tools across ipad, various iphones, samsungs etc. I have also tested it on iphone x, iphone 7, macbook and desktop.

+I chose to remove the hero image from mobile devices and implicate a simple grey background for the reason that, when I was viewing my project on an actual iphone, rather than developer tools
+I noticed that the contrasts and colours were too intense for the display.

 ### User stories Testing

 - As a user, I can see what the main focus of the website is.